 - 8. In August 2017 District Executive approved the Commercial Strategy which sets out the income generation targets for 2018-2021.
 The aim of this strategy is to ensure the financial sustainability of SSDC, in light of less financial support from Central Government.
 The Council invests in order to generate income for services.
 It is the role of Commercial Services & Income Generation Directorate within the Council to act commercially and investigate investment opportunities and manage existing investments to create an income for the Council.
 The Council invests the income to support services and council plan objectives.
 In addition, Commercial Services & Income Generation will seek out new service income opportunities and commercial efficiencies across all of its services. - 9.
 However, since August 2017 it has become apparent that some investment projects will require a company to take the opportunity forward.
 This is because some investment opportunities will result in trading and profits and therefore need to be placed in a Special Purpose Vehicle (SPV).
 This may take the form of a Limited Company, Limited Liability Partnership (LLP) or a Partnership, depending on the project's requirements.
 By taking this route risks to SSDC will also be minimised. - 10.
 The proposal contained in this report is to extend the CEO's existing authority under the IAG to include authority to set up an SPV/LLP, should that be required in relation to an investment project.
-The intention is that The Commercial Property, Land and Development Manager, or other relevant manager will formulate a proposal for the IAG to include recommendations as to the best vehicle to deliver the project.
-Where other proposals may require a trading company vehicle but are not commercially sensitive, confidential or time limited, these should be considered through the usual council process.
-E.g. a SSDC wholly owned company that might be set up for the external trading of council services would not necessarily be considered through the IAG approved process. - 11.
-These details can then be considered by the members of the IAG, who comprise of; - Portfolio Holder for Property, Climate Change and Income Generation
+The intention is that The Commercial Property, Land and Development Manager, or other relevant manager will formulate a proposal for the IAG to include recommendations as to the best vehicle to deliver the project. - 11.
+These details can then be considered by the members of the IAG, who comprise of; - Portfolio Holder for Property, Climate Change and Income Generation - S151 Officer - Monitoring Officer - Director, Commercial Services and Income Generation - Commercial Property, Land and Development Manager

-- S151 Officer - Monitoring Officer - Director, Commercial Services and Income Generation - Commercial Property, Land and Development Manager - 12.
-It is important to remember that a recommendation to the CEO has to be unanimous, so any one of the above officers or Portfolio Holder may recommend that the proposal should not progress further.
+- 12. It is important to remember that a recommendation to the CEO has to be unanimous, so any one of the above officers or Portfolio Holder may recommend that the proposal should not progress further.
 The Chief Executive Officer, in consultation with the Council Leader, makes the final decision and retains the ability to refer the decision to District Executive for final decision. - 13.
 There are a number of different types of company structure that can be considered and these will vary dependent on the type of business or project being proposed.
 For each project proposal advice will be sought and appropriate company structure(s) considered and recommended. - 14.
-The proposal report to the IAG for each investment or project will follow the existing due diligence and IAG reporting process and governance.
-Setting up an appropriate vehicle is seen as an additional step for certain investments within the existing governance.
-For clarity, if a company vehicle were considered required to enable the investment to proceed, the IAG report will include a reasoned case for the setting up of a company and the recommended type of company arrangement. - 15.
-Additionally, The advantages and disadvantages of doing so, any risks associated with proceeding and how these risks could be mitigated to minimise risk with a final recommendation, would also be presented.
-The IAG group will then review and debate the overall report, including the case for needing to set up an appropriate company vehicle and make its recommendation to the CEO in consultation with the Council Leader.
-As per existing approved IAG governance the final decision can then be taken, or if appropriate the CEO in consultation with the Council Leader can refer the decision to the District Executive if they choose to do so. - 16.
-It should be noted that not all investment or income generation proposals will require a company set up, this will only be considered as and when necessary; examples include where the project involves trading services, where there are commercial risks that the council might wish to isolate though a separate entity; or there are sound financial reasons in relation to tax that would mean that the setting up of a company would be appropriate. - 17.
+It should be noted that not all investment or income generation proposals will require a company set up, this will only be considered as and when necessary; examples include where the project involves trading services, where there are commercial risks that the council might wish to isolate though a separate entity; or there are sound financial reasons in relation to tax that would mean that the setting up of a company would be appropriate. - 15.
 In the context of the council's latest investment in energy storage, an SPV was considered through a Limited Company and an LLP.
 A Limited Company set up was advised for this investment proposal between the Council and external project partners.
-The benefits and differences of Limited Companies and an LLP are outlined below. - 18.
-However, in future the council may consider, for example, that a Wholly Owned Company for various council trading businesses may be an appropriate way forward and the benefits of this set up would be provided at that time as part of the business case which would follow the District Executive process for approval.
+The benefits and differences of Limited Companies and an LLP are outlined below. - 16.
+However, in future the council may consider, for example, that a Wholly Owned Company for various council trading businesses may be an appropriate way forward and the benefits of this set up would be provided at that time as part of the business case.

-The benefits of a Special Purpose Vehicle are:
+The benefits of a Special Purpose Vehicle are;